 Fully grasping the distinction between Offensive and Defensive Marketing is critical when analyzing marketing tactics.
 In contrast to its counterpart, Defensive Marketing is more responsive as it emphasizes retaining current customers from rivals.

 Offensive marketing strategies revolve around a proactive strategy that focuses on growing market share.
-It involves aggressive campaigns to advertise existing products/services and target new customers in order to gain more of the market.
+It involves aggressive campaigns to advertise existing products/services and target new customers to gain more of the market.

 If you’re looking to get a comprehensive understanding of what is defensive marketing, take note of the following points: